Jamf Blog

 What does same-day support really mean and why is it so crucial?

-For Apple vendors, “same-day support” of new operating systems is not just about unlocking a few new Configuration Profiles; it’s about aligning with the direction and vision of innovative workflows and developing alongside foundational technology to ensure businesses and schools aren’t left behind.
-From table-stakes security compatibility with new operating systems, to iterative key feature and workflow support, an Apple focus is critical — and not all management and security vendors are created equal.
+For Apple management and security vendors, “same-day support” of new Apple operating systems is more than supporting new features; it’s about aligning with the direction and vision of innovative workflows and developing alongside foundational technology.
+From table-stakes security compatibility with new operating systems, to iterative key feature and workflow support, keeping in lockstep with Apple is critical.

 It starts with the betas

-Apple’s Fall operating system releases provide three months of beta availability on average.
-Apple’s Spring operating system releases usually provide about seventy-five days of beta availability.
-This poses a challenge for cross-platform management and vendors who support the management of Windows and Android devices that are unable to plan all of their releases around Apple.
+Apple’s autumn operating system releases provide about three months of beta availability on average.
+Apple’s spring operating system releases usually provide about seventy-five days of beta availability.

-When new operating systems are on the horizon, organizations need their device management and security vendors to support the Apple betas.
-Organizations need this support to adequately test Apple releases prior to their general availability.
-New operating system features may appear to be minimal but are in fact incredibly impactful.
-If a device management provider doesn’t assess and support critical same-day capabilities, there can be major ramifications.
+When new operating systems are on the horizon, organizations need their management and security vendors to support the Apple betas, so they can adequately test Apple releases prior to their general availability.

-Compatibility support is table-stakes, especially when it comes to security
+Compatibility support is crucial, especially when it comes to security

-For Apple management and security vendors, compatibility for new operating systems the day they are made available to the public is non-negotiable.
-When end users unbox a new Apple device or are ready to upgrade existing ones, compatibility support means they can run the latest operating systems the day Apple makes them available.
-And the IT and InfoSec teams that support these end users can be confident that critical Apple Enterprise Management - especially security workflows - will remain intact.
+For Apple management and security vendors, compatibility for new operating systems the day they are made available to the public is key.
+When end users unbox a new Apple device or are upgrading existing ones, compatibility support means they can run the latest operating systems the day Apple makes them available.
+Compatibility also means that IT and InfoSec teams that support end users can be confident critical Apple management, security and identity workflows will remain intact.

-It has always been important for management vendors to support new features like Configuration Profiles and MDM commands, and integrations with key Apple programs like Apple Business Manager and Apple School Manager.
-But same-day support in the world of security is even more important.
+It has always been important for management and security vendors to support new features and integrations with key Apple programs like Apple Business Manager and Apple School Manager.
+But same-day compatibility of the operating system as a whole in the world of security is even more important.
 If security vulnerabilities exist in an older release, users must be able to move forward to the latest version.
 And organizations should never be prevented from moving to the latest version of software because their security solution provider wasn’t ready.

 Here is why same-day security compatibility is critical in an Apple world:

 • Minimize downtime.
 When it comes to new operating systems, IT groups must choose the upgrade path best suited for their environment and prepare end users accordingly.
-When you don’t have reliable same-day support, you can’t take advantage of the most efficient upgrade paths available or worse, existing workflows break and users experience downtime.
+Because of Apple’s adherence to security and privacy, their frameworks — what allows users and developers to work with data in secure ways while restricting the methods that could expose them — provides flexibility when upgrading devices, depending on your organization's unique needs.
+However, if vendors do not provide reliable same-day support, you can’t take advantage of the most efficient upgrade paths available or worse, existing workflows break and users experience downtime.

-You get access to these new management features and workflows!
-This includes new and improved capabilities for Apple device management, and the ability to customize and configure new end user features based on the unique needs of your environment.
+When vendors adopt Apple’s most critical workflows, IT admins have the ability to customize and configure new end-user features based on the unique needs of their environment.
 A vendor’s ability to accelerate the use of new features also eliminates the headache of running out-of-date operating systems and supporting old application versions.

-While compatibility is key to preparing for Apple upgrades, if a vendor doesn’t enable and accelerate new features, they are not truly supporting the latest Apple technology.
+While compatibility is key to preparing for Apple upgrades, if a vendor doesn’t prioritize adding essential new features to its roadmap, they are not truly supporting the latest Apple technology.

 Not all support is created equal

-To help you wade through the Apple support gimmicks, here are a few things you should confirm your Apple management or security vendor offers before putting your name on the dotted line:
+To help you through Apple upgrade support, here are a few things you should confirm about your Apple management or security vendor:

-• Active beta programs provide you with the ability to test compatibility with Apple’s beta software.
+• They offer active beta programs providing you with the ability to test compatibility with Apple’s beta software.
 At Jamf, we host our beta program on Jamf Nation.

-• A vendor shouldn’t have a reputation of asking customers NOT to upgrade to a new operating system or deploy the latest hardware from Apple.
-When Apple released macOS Big Sur, management and security vendors should have enabled customers to upgrade (like Jamf).
+• They don’t have a reputation of asking customers NOT to upgrade to a new operating system or deploy the latest hardware from Apple.
+When Apple released macOS Ventura in 2022, management and security vendors should have enabled customers to upgrade.

-• A proven track record of delivering same-day support for previous Apple releases.
-At Jamf, we announce same-day support across a variety of channels.
+• They have a proven track record of delivering same-day support for previous Apple releases.

-• Videos, documentation and digital content to fully demonstrate the management tool’s ability to support new features.
+• They provide videos, documentation and digital content to fully demonstrate the management tool’s ability to support new features.
 Simply seeing a list of new features from Apple doesn’t equate to support.

 The Jamf difference